๐ŸนNative American History

 Why This Matters

-Native American boarding schools represent one of the most significant—and devastating—federal policies aimed at Indigenous peoples in U.S. history.
+Native American boarding schools represent one of the most significant and devastating federal policies aimed at Indigenous peoples in U.S. history.
 Understanding these institutions isn't just about memorizing school names and dates; you're being tested on broader concepts like forced assimilation, cultural genocide, federal Indian policy, and institutional resistance.
-These schools demonstrate how education became a tool of colonization, and their legacy connects directly to contemporary issues in Native American communities, from language revitalization efforts to ongoing debates about historical accountability.
+These schools show how education became a tool of colonization, and their legacy connects directly to contemporary issues in Native American communities, from language revitalization efforts to ongoing debates about historical accountability.

 The earliest boarding schools established the template that would define Native education for decades.
-These institutions developed the assimilationist curriculum—vocational training, English-only policies, and systematic cultural suppression—that later schools would replicate across the country.
+These institutions developed the assimilationist curriculum of vocational training, English-only policies, and systematic cultural suppression that later schools would replicate across the country.

 Carlisle Indian Industrial School

-• Founded 1879 in Pennsylvania as the first off-reservation boarding school—established the model that over 350 subsequent schools would follow
+• Founded 1879 in Pennsylvania as the first off-reservation boarding school, establishing the model that over 350 subsequent schools would follow

-• Richard Henry Pratt's motto "Kill the Indian, Save the Man" crystallized the assimilationist philosophy driving federal Indian education policy
+• Captain Richard Henry Pratt's motto "Kill the Indian, Save the Man" crystallized the assimilationist philosophy driving federal Indian education policy.
+Pratt believed that removing children entirely from their tribal communities was the only way to "civilize" them, which is why Carlisle was deliberately located far from any reservation.

-• Enrolled over 10,000 students from numerous tribes before closing in 1918, making it the most influential institution in shaping—and damaging—Native cultural identities
+• Enrolled over 10,000 students from more than 140 tribes before closing in 1918, making it the most influential institution in shaping Native educational policy

-• Originally founded in 1868 for freed African Americans—later expanded to include Native students, creating a unique cross-racial educational experiment
+• Originally founded in 1868 for freed African Americans in Virginia, then expanded to include Native students beginning in 1878, creating a unique cross-racial educational experiment

-• Pioneered the "industrial education" model emphasizing manual labor and self-sufficiency that became standard across Indian boarding schools
+• Pioneered the "industrial education" model emphasizing manual labor and self-sufficiency that became standard across Indian boarding schools.
+Hampton's approach treated both Black and Native students as populations to be "uplifted" through labor discipline.

-Compare: Carlisle vs. Hampton—both promoted vocational training and assimilation, but Hampton's mixed-race student body created different dynamics.
-Carlisle became the explicit model for federal Indian schools, while Hampton influenced policy more indirectly.
+Compare: Carlisle vs. Hampton: both promoted vocational training and assimilation, but Hampton's mixed-race student body created different dynamics.
+Carlisle became the explicit model for federal Indian schools, while Hampton influenced policy more indirectly through its curriculum design.
 If an FRQ asks about the origins of boarding school philosophy, Carlisle is your primary example.

 As the boarding school model proved "successful" in federal eyes, new institutions opened across the country, each adapting the assimilationist template to regional contexts.
-These schools targeted specific tribal populations and reflected local economic priorities—agriculture in Oklahoma, industry in the Pacific Northwest.
+These schools targeted specific tribal populations and reflected local economic priorities, such as agriculture in Oklahoma and industry in the Pacific Northwest.

 Chemawa Indian School